visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

     *Delete All Points*, the user can *Read Text File* that is formatted with one point per each line either as "X Y Z" or "X, Y, Z".

-Circle
-    Seed from a circle defined by a plane and a radius.

-    * Up Axis - X Y Z vector.
-The "up axis" serves as the "Y" axis embedded in the plane.
-(The vector orthogonal to both the "up axis" and the "normal" serves as the "X" axis embedded in the plane.)

-Plane
-    Seed from a plane.
-The plane location can be set interactively using the interactive plane tool.

-    * Up Axis - X Y Z vector.
-The "up axis" serves as the "Y" axis embedded in the plane.
-(The vector orthogonal to both the "up axis" and the "normal" serves as the "X" axis embedded in the plane.)

 Selection
     Seed with a named selection.